moj-analytical-services/splink/docs/topic_guides/splink_fundamentals/backends/postgres.md

 ### Running with a pre-existing database

-If you have a pre-existing postgres server you wish to use to run the tests against, you will need to specify environment variables for the credentials where they differ from default (in parentheses):
+If you have a pre-existing Postgres server you wish to use to run the tests against, you will need to specify environment variables for the credentials where they differ from default (in parentheses):

 * `SPLINKTEST_PG_USER` (`splinkognito`)
 * `SPLINKTEST_PG_PASSWORD` (`splink123!`)